It wasn't pertinent at the time, so it's lost now probably.

 That level of vegetarian protein that requires vast quantities of processing in order to make it palatable and digestible is shot.

-We're just not gonna be able to devote the resources in a war to the production of a vegan diet and almonds.
+We're just not going to be able to devote the resources in a war to the production of a vegan diet and almonds.

-So get your your protein uh groups understood and you're in your real health um uh whether real food pyramid, not the crap that the industry puts out with with cereals and sugar and all of that stuff in there, right?
+So get your protein groups understood in your real health, whether they call it real food pyramid, not the crap that the industry puts out with cereals and sugar and all of that stuff in there, right?

-You need protein, you need animal protein, you need fats, high quality fats, you need no damn carbs because carbs promote illness.
+You need no damn carbs because carbs promote illness.

 That's my preachiness, okay?